umer-khann/CS4067-Assgt-EventBooking-i220780-Umer_Khan-repo/README.md

 ## 📖 Overview

-The system is split into the following **microservices**, each responsible for a specific domain:
+The system is split into the following **microservices**, each having a different responsibility:

 - **User Service**: Manages user registration, login, and profiles.
 - **Event Service**: Handles event creation, listing, and ticket availability.